seanblanchfield/blog/current/_posts/2022-03-28-realtime-pip-cameras-on-tv-with-home-assistant.md

 Android TV doesn't provide a native API to allow the display of picture-in-picture popups.
 However, you can use the [PiPup](https://github.com/rogro82/PiPup) app on your Android TV to display the popups for you.
 PiPup provides a REST API, which you can communicate with from Home Assistant.

 The original PiPup repository hasn't been updated in a few years, and has some important outstanding pull requests.
 Therefore, we cannot install it in the recommended way.
 We need madjam002's [pull request](https://github.com/rogro82/PiPup/pull/34) (also discussed in this [issue](https://github.com/rogro82/PiPup/issues/8)), which adds support for displaying embedded web content with javascript.
-That pull request contains a link to an [APK build of PiPup](https://github.com/rogro82/PiPup/pull/34#issuecomment-933015085) with the relevant improvements.
+In addition, desertblade has added a fix in his fork that makes PiPup properly close its connection to Frigate when it's done.
+Therefore, I recommend you use [desertblade's build](https://github.com/desertblade/PiPup/releases).
 Download that APK ("*app-debug.apk*").

 Make sure you have enabled developer options on your Android TV, and know what its IP address is (instructions are given on Stackoverflow [here](https://stackoverflow.com/questions/31421872/adb-connection-to-an-androidtv#:~:text=You%20need%20to%20use%20ADB,are%20now%20a%20developer%22%20appears.)).